GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 architecture for interactive parallel computing.
 IPython supports practically all models of parallelism but more importantly in an interactive way.
-For instance, a single interactive Python shell could be controlling a parallel program running on a super computer.
+For instance, a single interactive Python shell could be controlling a parallel program running on a supercomputer.
 This is done by having a Python engine running on a remote machine which is able to receive Python commands.

 ..
 IPython's distarray